xrarch/aisix/README.md

 The bootloader, by default, will have a two second delay to give an opportunity to cancel the boot.

-If you don't want this, type this command instead:
+If you're impatient, type this command instead:

 ```
 setenv boot-args boot:auto=aisix -boot:nodelay